Skip to main content

 • Cinematic production quality.
 The output isn't a flat narration track.
 It's a produced piece of audio, closer to a radio drama or film soundtrack than a traditional audiobook.

 Midsummerr is one of the platforms doing this.
-You upload your manuscript, and the platform handles cast assignment, voice selection, music, sound effects, and production - delivering a finished audiobook you can distribute anywhere.
+You upload your manuscript, and the platform handles cast assignment, voice selection, music, sound effects, and production - delivering a finished audiobook you can take into your distribution workflow.

 This isn't about replacing human narrators for every project.
 It's about making audiobook production accessible to authors who couldn't afford it before - and giving every book a chance to be heard.